BioinfoNet/OpenScienceKEHackathon/README.md

    - Can be tackled within two days
    - Can be tackled by participants with entry to intermediate level coding skills
    - Address a Bioinformatics or Open Science question.
 Should not, however, require highly specialized Bioinformatics skills Thank you for your interest.
-We already settled on the hackathon projects, but feel free to suggest projects we can explore in future.
+We already settled on the hackathon projects, but feel free to suggest projects we can explore in the future.

 ## To participate

 You can make an application to participate in the hackathon using the link: https://goo.gl/forms/kB8scJld2UG2NncH2.
 Applications Closed.

 ### Hackathon Schedule
-Find the hackathon shedule [here](https://github.com/BioinfoNet/OpenScienceKEHackathon/blob/master/hackathonschedule.md).
+Find the hackathon schedule [here](https://github.com/BioinfoNet/OpenScienceKEHackathon/blob/master/hackathonschedule.md).

 ## License
 All content of this repo is released under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode)